knightsUCF/SC/Log.md

 https://satijalab.org/seurat/v3.2/pbmc3k_tutorial.html

-to get this example working, at least on a mac we have to change the line to:
+to get this example working, at least on a Mac we have to change the line to:

     pbmc.data <- Read10X(data.dir = "data/filtered_gene_bc_matrices/hg19")